Andorra Wedding Traditions

 Wedding Day Ceremonies: Civil and Religious Requirements

-Cerimònia Civil (Mandatory Legal Marriage)
+Cerimonia Civil (Mandatory Legal Marriage)

-Cerimònia civilseh-ree-MOH-nee-ah see-VEEL is Andorra’s mandatory legal marriage ceremony conducted at the civil registry office, lasting 30-60 minutes with 20-100 participants.
-The ceremony costs €30-€5030 to 50 euros for the license plus €200-500 for venue arrangements, making it the only legally binding form of marriage in the principality.
+Cerimonia civil is Andorra’s mandatory legal marriage ceremony conducted at the civil registry office, lasting 30-60 minutes with 20-100 participants.
+This civil requirement, influenced by French civil codes, represents the only legally binding form of marriage in the principality.

 - Signing the marriage register with witnesses